Welcome to today's edition of the Rush 24-7 podcast.

 We got a president who's inspiring this.

-On small business owners who need loans, on young people who want to go to college, on the men and women who serve this country and are trying to get the benefits that they've earned.
+When government doesn't work like it should, it has a real effect on people's lives on small business owners who need loans, on young people who want to go to college, on the men and women who've served this country and are trying to get the benefits that they've earned.

 Benefits, benefits.